-If the called procedure is cataloged, the system retrieves it from SYS1.PROCLIB unless one of the following is specified:
+If the called procedure is cataloged, the system retrieves it from SYS1.PROCLIB (or an installation-defined procedure library) unless one of the following is specified:

 - In a JES2 system, a PROCLIB parameter on a JES2 /\JOBPARM statement. - In a JES3 system, a library name in a PROC parameter on a JES3 //\MAIN statement.